domRiddle/ASF/Two-factor-authentication.md

-# Escrow
+# Two-factor authentication

-Recently Valve introduced a system known as "Escrow".
+A while ago Valve has introduced a system known as "Escrow" that requires extra authenticator for various account-related activity.
 You can read more about it **[here](https://support.steampowered.com/kb_article.php?ref=1284-WTKB-4729)** and **[here](https://support.steampowered.com/kb_article.php?ref=8078-TPHC-6195)**.
-It's crucial to understand Escrow firstly before trying to understand logic behind ASF 2FA.
-I suggest testing it, reading more about it, whatever you consider appropriate.
+It's crucial to understand 2FA system firstly, before trying to understand the logic behind ASF 2FA.

-Okay, from now on I assume you already know what Escrow is.
 Now as you can see all trades are being hold for up to 15 days, which is not a major problem when it comes to our ASF, but can still be annoying, especially for those who want full automation.
 Luckily, ASF includes a solution to that problem, called ASF 2FA.

 ---